 Plants for bees

-There are many other plants and shrubs that attract bees into the garden.
+There are many other plants and shrubs that attract bees and insects into the garden.
 The obvious choices are Buddlias, Iceplant (Sedum), and less showy Cotoneaster.
 Other plants to consider are early flowering plants like Primrose, Hellebores and Lungwort.
-All will feed bees and Bumble bees in the early spring, when they are emerging from Hibernation.
-As well consider late flowering plants such as Ivy which will help at the end of the year.
+All will feed bees and Bumble bees in the early spring, when they are emerging from hibernation.
+As well, consider late flowering plants such as Ivy which will help at the end of the year.
 Why attract bees and insects into your garden?
 Because they pollinate fruit and are essential to food production.

 List of available herbs

 Borage - blue/white flowers.
 3' high.
 Biennial.
 Hardy.
 Bees.
+Self seeds.
 Culinary.

 Clary Sage - bi-coloured flowers.
 3'high.
 Biennial.
 Hardy.
 Bees.
 Culinary.
 Medical.